rpriam/narremgen-code/README.md

 ## Acknowledgments

-It is thanked OpenAI for its IA help at generating, debugging and refining most of the code for the NarrEmGen pipeline.<br>
+It is thanked OpenAI for its IA help at generating, debugging and refining most of the code for the automatic pipeline.<br>
+It is thanked also all authors/contributors to `pandas`, `matplotlib`, `tkinter`, `openai`, `reportlab`, `python-docx`.

 ---

-© 2025 — NarrEmGen Project.
+© 2025 - NarrEmGen Project.